 After finishing grad school, Steve resumed his broadcasting work with WJBC Radio in Bloomington, where he did a daily talk show and headed the station’s award-winning news department while also doing commentaries on the Voice of America.
 He later headed the media relations department of a Fortune 25 company and served the company’s chairman and CEO as a communications assistant.
 He retired from that position in 2012 and returned to his print journalism roots by writing an opinion page column for The Pantagraph.
 He is the recipient of numerous journalism awards,including a Champion-Tuck Award for economics reporting from Dartmouth College, from the Freedom Foundation, the National Headliners Club and the Associated Press.
 He was also a semi-finalist in NASA’s First Journalist in Space competition.

-Steve lives near Bloomington with Mary, his wife of 45 years.
+Steve lives near Bloomington with Mary, his wife of nearly 50 years.
 They have three children and three grandchildren.
 He loves music, and likes to read almost as much as he likes to write.
 He says other writing projects are in the pipeline.